PapApostolos/db-systems-typesql/README.md

 ## Current Trend  in Text-to-Sql Query

-Despite the significant improvement (especially on WHERE Clauses) that typesql offers, if we look at the leaderboard of [WikiSQL](https://github.com/salesforce/WikiSQL) we will find out that TypeSql is outperformed by other models relatively easy.
+Despite the significant improvement that typesql offers (especially on WHERE Clauses), we will oberve that it is outperformed by other models relatively easily. <br>
-Currently it posses the 17th position among the 25 best models for WikiSQL.
+However it stil remains one of the best 20 algorithms on [WikiSQL](https://github.com/salesforce/WikiSQL) leaderboard.

 <br>